Are you providing legal help content that people can use for their issues?

 Topics that match user needs

-The website should have content that match the most common legal needs that people have.
+The website should have content that matches the most common legal needs that people have.

 - Family problems like divorce, custody, support, restraining orders, and estates